ItsDeidara/iso2god-rs-GUI/README.md

 ### Running the Application
 1. Navigate to the extracted/cloned folder
+2. **LINUX ONLY**: Give the the `iso2god` executables (ex. `linux-1.8.0`) execution permissions using `chmod +x [program name]`
-2. Run the GUI using the provided script for your platform:
+3. Run the GUI using the provided script for your platform:
    - **Windows**: Double click `run_GUI.bat` or run it from a terminal
    - **Linux/MacOS**: Run `./run_GUI.sh` from a terminal
-   - **Linux**: Give the the iso2god executables (ex. linux-1.8.0) execution permissions using chmod +x [program name]
-3. On first run, required packages will be automatically installed
+4. On first run, the required packages will be automatically installed

 ### Setting Up
 1. When the GUI opens: